alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Maybe<RiskScore> score = maybeCustomer.Map(GetRiskScore);
 ```

 The list may apply the function many times. `Maybe` may skip it.
 Another abstraction might defer it or batch it.
-That delegation is one of the benefits of these abstractions.
 For pure computations, only the returned value matters.
 For effects, invocation matters too.

 `IO<T>` can be thought of as a deferred effectful computation: a recipe for work that does nothing until it is run.
+Constructing or naming one does not start work; it only describes later work.
 It makes that difference visible by changing the type:

 ```text
 Customer -> IO<RiskScore>
 ```

 Instead of performing an effect and returning a value, the function returns a value that describes a computation.
 That computation may later interact with the outside world and produce a result.
 This lets a program compose effectful work before an outer boundary decides how to execute it.

+> **Note:** This article is not advocating `IO<T>` in production C#.
+C# is only the teaching medium here: a familiar procedural language for making the execution-policy problem concrete without also teaching Haskell syntax.

+A common question is how to get the `T` out of `IO<T>`.
+In the middle of the program, there is no general safe unwrap. `IO<T>` is a recipe, not a box with a finished `T` inside; the result appears only when the effect runs.
+Until then, keep composing, or return the `IO<T>` outward until a boundary decides to run it.

 In LINQ syntax, the same deferred program can be sketched like this once the usual LINQ aliases are available: